idlab-discover/ConCap/README.md

 ### Running Scenarios

 1. Ensure your Kubernetes cluster is up and running.
-2. Place your scenario YAML files in the specified directory.
+2. Place your scenario and processing YAML files in the specified directories.
 3. Execute the framework using the command above.
 4. The framework will:

-    1. Parse the scenario files.
+    1. Parse the processing and scenario files.
     2. Create the necessary pods.
     3. Asynchronously execute the attacks.
     4. Capture all traffic received by the target to pcap file.